mariodavid/mariodavid.github.io/_drafts/security-constraints-in-cuba.md

 ## Extended business-related security constraints

-Currently the security constraints that are applied in the software are mostly done through CUBAs Role system as well as the constraints that get applied the different access groups.
+Currently the security constraints that are applied in the software are mostly done through CUBAs role system as well as the database constraints that get applied the different access groups.

 Besides the existing ones there are a number of additional requirements.
 We will go through the list one by one and try to implement them.
 Mostly this is possible not through coding but a semi-programmatic way where we use the feature of the access group constraints and combine it with custom groovy scripts.

-Let's take a look.
+But before doing that, let's try to implement the first requirement in a programmatic way.
+This way we can look at the benefits and drawbacks a compile time solution has.

 You can find all examples in the example application: [cuba-example-security-constraints](https://github.com/mariodavid/cuba-example-security-constraints) on github.

-### Security at build time vs. runtime
+## Security at compile time

 To get a slow start into this topic, let's take a look at what solutions are possible in case we don't know anything about the platform security features.
 We will use the first requirement (that we will see below in more detail) as a basis for that:

 *All users can only edit "not closed" orders*

-One obvious solution would be in the order editor controller, to do a check in the <code>preCommit</code> action.
-Here is an example of such a solution:
+Since the only possible choice we have is to develop a piece of software that cares about this check, we will do it programmatically at compile time.
+One solution is to do a check in the <code>preCommit</code> action of the Order Editor controller.
+Here is an example that:

 {% highlight groovy %}
 class OrderEdit extends AbstractEditor<Order> {